ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/Build a Web App to use a Mchine Learning model.md

 print(model.predict(pd.DataFrame([[50,44,-12]])))
 ```

-The model returns **'3'**, which is the country code for the US.
+The model returns **'3'**, which is the country code for the UK.
 Wild! 👽

 ## Exercise - build a Flask app